Deep UL2DL: Channel Knowledge Transfer from Uplink to Downlink: Proposed scheme

 \item \textbf{Completion Phase:}

-In this step we want to predict DL-CSI. {The idea} is that we consider \textit{the time-frequency block that only has the UL-CSI} as \textit{the corrupted image}, then we use different GAN-Based image completion algorithms to complete the missing part (DL-CSI).
-As we treat the prediction task as completing a corrupted image, we name the prediction phase, completion phase, Fig. \ref{fig:completion}.
+In this step we want to predict the DL-CSI. {The idea} is that we consider \textit{the time-frequency block that only has the UL-CSI} as \textit{the corrupted image}, then we use different GAN-based image completion algorithms to complete the missing part (DL-CSI).
+As we treat the prediction task as completing a corrupted image, we name the prediction phase, as the completion phase, as shown in Fig. \ref{fig:completion}.

-More accurately, in completion phase, vector $z$ (input of the generator) is initialized with a random state.
-Then we update $z$ using gradient descent so that the generated image and the corrupted image are getting more similar (a loss function is reduced).
-After several iterations, the generated image is considered equal to complete real image and desired output (DL-CSI) will be derived.
+More accurately, in the completion phase, the vector $z$ (input of the generator) is initialized with a random state.
+Then we update $z$ using the gradient descent method so that the generated image and the corrupted image become more similar (a loss function is reduced).
+After several iterations, the generated image is considered equal to a complete real image and the desired output (DL-CSI) will be derived.
 In this work we have used two different loss functions and tried image completion using both methods.

-\paragraph{\textbf{Contextual Loss}} Contextual loss is defined as distance between known part of image and its corresponding part in generated image.
-If we define mask as
+\paragraph{\textbf{Contextual Loss}} Contextual loss is defined as the distance between a known part of the image and its corresponding part in the generated image.
+If we define the mask as

 Then the contextual loss will be

 where \textit{x} is the image that we want to complete and \(G\left( z \right)\) is the generated image.

 \paragraph{\textbf{Contextual Loss + Perceptual Loss}}